 In her spare time, Melissa enjoys traveling and competitive sports.

-Miranda exclusively practices in the area of Family Law.
+Miranda practices exclusively in the areas of family and corporate law.

 Her practice is built on helping clients navigate through, what is often, a difficult and complicated time in their lives.
 Miranda obtained her Honours B.A. in Political Science and Statistics from the University of Toronto St. George and her LLB degree from Cardiff Law School in the United Kingdom.